contentful/contentful-management.rb/README.md

 Logger.new('logfile.log')
 ```

-Default log level is Logger::INFO, which logs only request attributes.
-Log level Logger::DEBUG logs also raw json responses.
+The default severity is set to INFO and logs only the request attributes (headers, parameters and url).
+Setting it to DEBUG will also log the raw JSON response.

 ## Contributing